Games (film): Production notes

 Director Curtis Harrington wrote the role of Lisa with Marlene Dietrich in mind to play the part.
 The producers vetoed the idea, however, so Simone Signoret was cast instead.
 Signoret agreed to take the role after watching Harrington's 1961 film, Night Tide.
 Caan was cast after his appearances in two Howard Hawks films.

 The film was shot on a budget of $1 million.
-Though set in Manhattan, filming took place at Universal Studios in Los Angeles, California, beginning November 30, 1966.
+Though set in Manhattan, it was filmed at Universal Studios in Los Angeles, California, beginning November 30, 1966.

 Release

 Games premiered in New York City at the Sutton Theater on September 17, 1967.
 It subsequently opened at the Plaza Theatre in Los Angeles on January 25, 1968.

 Critical reception

 In The New York Times, Vincent Canby wrote, "Mr. Harrington's story might have been made to order for a 30-minute Alfred Hitchcock television show.
 In stretching it out to 98, commercial-free minutes, the director has been forced to pad, but the padding, which includes a strong, enigmatically humorous performance by Simone Signoret, is of top quality."
-Canby also found James Caan and Katherine Ross, "attractive and believable," and concluded that the film is "a most diverting pastime."
+Canby also found James Caan and Katherine Ross "attractive and believable", and concluded that the film is "a most diverting pastime".